 There are three basic types of home loans that are guaranteed by the federal government:

 The Federal Housing Administration insures FHA mortgages under the most popular government home financing in America.
-According to some estimates, 40% of home loans in the US are FHA loans.
+According to some estimates, 40% of home loans in the US are FHA-insured loans.
 This government loan program is guaranteed by the Federal Housing Administration.
 Lenders who are approved to provide FHA insured mortgages have the ability to give credit to people who may not otherwise qualify for a home loan.
-Some of the major benefits of the FHA loan program include:
+Some of the major benefits of this government home loan program include:

 - Low down payment of 3.5% in many cases.